octo-technology/OpenTezos/docs/baking/reward.md

 ## Delegating reward

 When delegating, you can earn a passive income by participating in the Tezos network via delegation.
-The current annual yield on Tezos is around **6%** minus a validator’s fees.
+The current annual yield on Tezos is around **6%** minus validators’ fee.

-Every time a baker receives rewards, those rewards are frozen for the next 5 cycles ($\approx$ 14 days), so the baker cannot spend them.
-Only after rewards are unfrozen, the baker can transfer them to someone else.
-Most bakers wait until rewards are unfrozen and only then pay it out to delegators, but some do not.
+Every time a baker receives some rewards, those rewards are frozen for the next 5 cycles ($\approx$ 14 days), so the baker cannot spend them.
+Only after rewards are unfrozen, that the baker can transfer them to someone else.
+Most bakers wait until rewards are unfrozen to pay it out to delegators, but some do not in order to be more attractive to delegators.

 For:
 - $Confirmation_{time} \approx \text{20 days}$, delegators have to wait around 20 days after delegating before start staking.
-- $Frozen_{time} \approx \text{14 days}$, baker's rewards are frozen for 5 cycles.
+- $Frozen_{time} \approx \text{14 days}$, bakers' rewards are frozen for 5 cycles.
 - $Cycle_{time} \approx \text{3 days}$, this is the approximate time between two successive cycles.
 - $FirstPayout_{time}$: The necessary time to wait before the first payout.